ianmelendez95/nube/README.md

 bucket file, and less than a minute later a fully functional cloud platform pops into existence, all from a simple JavaScript file!

+An example of such a deployment script can be seen [here](https://github.com/ianmelendez95/nube/blob/master/example/capitalizeWords/dist/deploy.sh)

 ## FAQ

 ### Why only Asynchronous Functions?